PolicyPad: Collaborative Prototyping of LLM Policies: Findings and System Iterations from Co-design Sessions

 \subsection{Version 2}

 The second version of the system (Fig. \ref{fig:pp-v2}) featured a block editor (similar to Notion) with expressive editing and formatting functionality.
 We added a \textbf{persistent right side panel} with a \textbf{``scenario gallery''} that allows users to explore scenarios (a user query followed by an AI response) and stress-test the policy by extending the conversation.
 We also introduced \textbf{policy versioning}, as well AI-generated notes summarizing 1) the nature of the policy update, and 2) changes to the response to a particular scenario due to the policy update.
 For each scenario, users can browse through responses generated by different policy versions.
 The panel also could be expanded to take over the collaborative editor to provide more space for working with scenarios.

 Overall, participants thought this version was a significant improvement over the previous one.
 However, they desired \textbf{closer integration between policy editing and scenario exploration}---the expandable side panel separated the two too much and they were unsure whether they could still edit the policy after expanding the side panel.
+E9, for example, shared: \textit{``[in Session 1] we were able to write a rule and see how that changed the response.
+That was one of the key parts.
+Is that something you can do in this one?''} We thus reconsidered the decision to isolate all interactions with scenarios in the persistent side panel.
+The facilitator's guide for this co-design session can be found in the ``Co-design workshop 2'' section of our Supplementary Materials.